-How should my child use an MDI with spacer and mouthpiece?
+How should my child use an MDI with spacer to the trach?

 Follow the directions from your child's respiratory therapist, nurse or doctor closely.
 Read the directions on the medicine, MDI and spacer labels carefully before use.
 Some guidelines to follow include: